team-telnyx/telnyx-java/docs/MessagesApi.md

 ## getMessage

-> MessageResponse getMessage(id)
+> GetMessage200Response getMessage(id)

 Retrieve a message

 Note: This API endpoint can only retrieve messages that are no older than 10 days since their creation.
-If you require messages older than this, please generate an [MDR report.](https://developers.telnyx.com/docs/api/v1/reports/MDR-Reports)
+If you require messages older than this, please generate an [MDR report.](https://developers.telnyx.com/api/v1/mission-control/add-mdr-request)

 ### Example